Registration / Re-registration

 Find out about yourfaculty’s enrollment proceduresby visiting the page dedicated to administrative enrollment.

-Gather the supporting documents requested by your faculty, including: your INE number, your CVEC certificate, and your Parcoursup, eCandidat, or MonMaster application number.
+Gather the supporting documents required by your faculty, including: your INE number, your CVEC certificate, and your Parcoursup, eCandidat, or MonMaster application number.

-Log in to the appropriate registration application and fill in the required fields to complete your online registration.
+Log in to the appropriate enrollment application and fill in the required fields to complete your online enrollment.

-Please note: You must have confirmed your admission on Parcoursup, eCandidat, or MonMaster in advance (at least one day before your registration) and in accordance with the schedule provided to you.
+Please note that you must have confirmed your admission on Parcoursup, eCandidat, or MonMaster in advance (at least one day before your registration) and in accordance with the schedule provided to you.

 What documents do I need to provide when I register?